maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 comments: true
 tags: [summary]
 ---
 Please read this page for an overview of course notes written based on the ColumbiaX Machine Learning course [hosted on edX](https://www.edx.org/course/machine-learning-columbiax-csmm-102x-4).
-The notes represent my take on the content and were a fun way to explore the material deeper than the course allowed.
+The notes represent my take on the content and have been a fun way for me to explore the material much deeper than the course allowed.

 <!--more-->
 <hr class="with-margin">